 Make sure to follow Charmian through her blog and on social media:

-All photos above this point: © Charmian Christie.
+All photos in this article: © Charmian Christie.